 |1.
 East Cowpen-Hickory Ridge-Jacks River South-Rough Ridge-East Cowpen.||15.9 miles|

 Day Use only in the Beech Bottom/Jacks River Falls area from April 1 through October 31 each year.
 Year-round campfire and alcohol ban in this closure area.
-Call Conasauga Ranger District at 706-695-6736 for a map showing the restricted area.
+Click here for map of Closure Area.
+Map is also at the appropriate trailheads.

 Hikers and backpackers should leave a detailed trip plan with someone expecting their return since cell service is unpredictable in this mountainous area.